fedimint/fedimint/fedimint-recoverytool/README.md

-      --descriptor <DESCRIPTOR>  Wallet descriptor, can be used instead of --cfg --key <KEY>                Wallet secret key, can be used instead of config together with --descriptor --network <NETWORK>        Network to operate on, has to be specified if --cfg isn't present [default: bitcoin] --readonly                 Open the database in read-only mode, useful for debugging, should not be used in production -h, --help                     Print help
+      --descriptor <DESCRIPTOR>  Wallet descriptor, can be used instead of --cfg --key <KEY>                Wallet secret key, can be used instead of config together with --descriptor --network <NETWORK>        Network to operate on, has to be specified if --cfg isn't present [default: bitcoin] -h, --help                     Print help
 ```